Internationalising the Curriculum

-In order to move beyond an understanding of internationalisation as an ad hoc initiative (concerned mainly with international student and staff exchange) to one that intentionally “enhance[s] the quality of education and research for all students and staff, and to make a meaningful contribution to society” (de Wit et al., 2015), KI must internationalise its curriculum.
-Embedding internationalisation through changing institutional language, culture and attitudes into standard university practice is more likely to succeed, than if internationalisation is seen as being developed in parallel to regular university operations.
+The aim is to move beyond an understanding of internationalisation as an ad hoc initiative (concerned mainly with international student and staff exchange) to one that intentionally “enhance[s] the quality of education and research for all students and staff, and to make a meaningful contribution to society” (de Wit et al., 2015).

-It is KI’s ambition to shift from an international research university to an international university.
-Such a project will provide impetus for the renewal and development of KI’s current strategy for the internationalisation of first- and second-degree cycle education and will provide evidence-based research for the overall quality of education.
-Additionally, many program directors (PDs) and Grundutbildningsansvariga (GUAs) have requested support for internationalisation at home (IaH) initiatives to internationalise education for all students.
-Finally, the recently awarded STINT Strategic Grant will allow KI to develop guidelines, best practices and experience for all KI’s programmes, as well as a strong basis for other Swedish universities to follow suit.
+The process of internationalizing the curriculum can provide impetus for the renewal and developmentof KI’s current strategy for the internationalisation of first-and second-degree cycle education and will provide evidence-based research for the overall quality of education.
+The project will allow KI to develop guidelines, best practices and experience for all KI’s study programmes, as well as a strong basis for other Swedish universities to follow suit.

 How will KI internationalise the curriculum?

-It is critical to approach the task of internationalisation of the curriculum in a scholarly way, as an action research process.
 Action research is a reflective and cyclical process of problem solving.
-When applied to internationalisation of the curriculum the process involves the program team as a community of practice.
 The purpose of the action research process is one of continuous quality improvement.
 The figure below explores the 5 stages of the IoC process, where each stage is accompanied by a central question that will be addressed:

 - Review and reflect: To what extent is our curriculum internationalised?